 We support young people with autism to live the lives they want.
 To do so, we devise and deliver personalised learning opportunities that help them achieve outcomes set out in their individual Educational, Health and Care (EHC) plans.
 Because our learners’ skill levels vary, we take an individual, person-centred approach to teaching, learning and assessment.
 We include, throughout our entire curriculum, functional skills such as English, maths, communication, information and communications technology (ICT).
 Our curriculum also reflects the four pathways of the Preparing for Adulthood Agenda and every course we offer includes aspects of all of the below on a weekly basis:

 Copyright: Preparing for Adulthood.

 Our curriculum promotes communication and social interaction.
-We have a Speech and Language Therapist on site who uses a range of strategies to enable each learner to maximise their communication potential.
-This may include objects of reference, Makaton, Proloquo2Go, Picture Exchange Communication System (PECS) and the use of social stories to support understanding.
+We have a speech and language therapist on site who uses a range of strategies to enable each learner to maximise their communication potential.
+This may include objects of reference including, Makaton, Proloquo2Go, Picture Exchange Communication System (PECS) and the use of social stories to support understanding.

 All learners will have access to work experience in order to increase their self-confidence and ability to thrive in a range of settings.
-There is a full time employment specialist on site who assesses learners employability skills in order to find a best match for each learner.
-Our community partnerships with Saracens Rugby Club, the London School of Economics, the RAF Museum and Barnet and Southgate College ensure we have a good range of work experience placements to draw on.
+There is a full-time employment specialist on site who assesses learners employability skills in order to find a best match for each learner.
+Our community partnerships with Saracens Rugby Club, the London School of Economics, the Royal Air Force (RAF) Museum and Barnet and Southgate College ensure we have a good range of work experience placements to draw on.